The-Marcy-Lab-School/se-unit-0/lesson_0_cli/aws_lp.md

-# Setting Up Our Development Environmnent - September 10, 2019
+# Setting Up Our Development Environment

 ## Objectives
 FWBAT...
 * Set up their development environment on AWS EC2
 * Understand how AWS fits in to larger cloud computing ecosystem

 ## Vocabulary
 * Server